KORLA2/Kubernetes/SchedulingPod.md

 ## Taints and Tolerations.

 In case we want dont want pods to be deployed on to node in which it can't tolerate which means we dont want some pods to be deployed on some nodes then we simple add some taints (simple labels) to nodes.
-There are 3 terms here
+There are 3 type of  taints

   ### 1. No Schedule
   ### 2. No Execute
   ### 3. Prefer No Schedule.

-  Based on these 3 terms pods  we taint the node.
 #### No Schedule is explicitly we tell the scheduler that don't schedule pods on the nodes if they cant tolerate.
 Already existing pods on the node will not be affected by this.

 #### No Execute is more stricter than no schedule , alredy existing pods will be terminated and will be scheduled to other nodes if they can't tolerate.